MakeSchool-Tutorials/Makestagram-Swift-V3/Q11-Keeping-Users-Logged-In/content.md

         self.uid = uid
         self.username = username

+        super.init()
     }

 Great!
 Now we've successfully implemented the `NSCoding` protocol.
-Now we can store our current user in UserDefaults.
+Now we can store our current user in `UserDefaults`.

 # Storing our Current User in User Defaults